Telescopic groups and symmetries of combinatorial maps: Introduction

 The isomorphisms classes of all aforementioned objects correspond to the conjugacy classes of free subgroups of $\Delta^+$ \cite[Theorem~3.7]{JoSi}.
 The symmetries (i.e. unrooted self-isomorphisms) of a (hyper-)map $M$ corresponding to a subgroup $H < \Delta^+$ form a group isomorphic to $N(H)/H$, where $N(H) = \{ g \in \Delta^+ \, | \, g H g^{-1} = H \}$ is the normaliser of $H$ in $\Delta^+$ \cite[Theorem~3.8]{JoSi}.

-In the sequel we shall study a more abstract question, namely the property of free products of cyclic groups being ``telescopic'', c.f.
-Definition~\ref{defn:telescopic}.
+In the sequel we shall study a more abstract question, namely the property of free products of cyclic groups being ``telescopic'', cf. Definition~\ref{defn:telescopic}.
 Such a free product $T$ being telescopic allows us to realise any finite group $\Gamma$ as the ``symmetry group'' $N(H)/H$ of a suitable finite-index subgroup $H \leq T$.
-Thus, one of our main results is the following statement, c.f.
-Theorem~\ref{thm:free-products-are-telescopic}.
+Thus, one of our main results is the following statement, cf. Theorem~\ref{thm:free-products-are-telescopic}.

 \begin{thm*} Any free product of at least two non-trivial cyclic groups is freely telescopic, except for the infinite dihedral group $D_\infty \cong \ZZ_2*\ZZ_2$. \end{thm*}